Been waiting? Us too!

 He was about to back out – and had every right to – but you know what happened.
 Joseph knew he was called to marry Mary and so in God’s perfect (and perplexing) timing (namely, after she got pregnant with someone else’s kid), he did.
 He also obeyed when called to move his little family to Egypt (before Herod’s rage would have taken Jesus’ life prematurely).
 And Joseph’s obedience has had ripple effects that would have been beyond his wildest imagination.

 Julie and I know we’ve been called to adopt.

 What has God called you to do?
 And what might be the ripple effects of your obedience?

-If you believe you’ve been called to marriage, what have you done about that to truly prepare your heart?
+If you believe you’ve been called to marriage, what have you done to truly prepare your heart?
 True love doesn’t just wait.
 IT PREPARES!

 But maybe you’re not so sure about marriage.
 What about career, or church, or school, or family?
-Do you need to have a hard conversation with the boss, start giving more to your church, take your studies more seriously or forgive someone who hurt you?
+Do you need to have a hard conversation with the boss or start giving more to your church or take your studies more seriously or forgive someone who hurt you?

 There’s a lot you can do while you’re waiting.
 Then when you finally get the call you can know you’re ready.